Writing a Letter of Support

 4. Misalignment with project goals: The letter should clearly connect to the project's objectives and the funder's priorities.

-Best Practices for Requesting Letters of Support
+Best Practices for Requesting Letters of Support for Grants

 If you're the grant applicant seeking letters of support, follow these best practices: